 Use a professional painter’s knife to open a paint can

-If you’re about to embark on several painting projects, Yuriy Kryvenka from New Jersey-based painting and decorating service, Hoboken Painter, recommends investing in a professional painter's knife.
+If you’re about to embark on more than one painting project – from jobs like painting walls up to painting a house exterior – Yuriy Kryvenka from New Jersey-based painting and decorating service, Hoboken Painter (opens in new tab), recommends investing in a professional painter's knife.
 ‘It’s great for opening paint cans, squeezing the roller covers from paint, scraping paint stops from the floor and many other tasks,' he says.

 In order to open the paint can effectively, simply wedge the flat section of the knife under the lid of the paint can and use the knife to 'lever off the lid' as Helen Shaw, Benjamin Moore UK (opens in new tab) Director explains.
 You will hear a small pop from the lid.
 This confirms the paint can is successfully open.